MicroEJ/VEEPort-STMicroelectronics-STM32L4R9-DISCO/README.rst

   - the known issues and the limitations,
   - the development environment,
   - the list of the dependencies and their versions.

+* `README MicroEJ BSP`_ recommended for users familiar with the
+  |MANUFACTURER| SDK and advanced usage on how to customize the build
+  process.

 Board Technical Specifications
 ==============================